Let’s start with some basics. First Blood was your first novel, right?

 The opposite.
 I think the movie is excellent.
 Movies and books are different.
 Changes are inevitable.
 The film switches the locale from Kentucky to the Pacific Northwest.
 It removes the importance of Teasle’s war experience in Korea and the medals he received there.
 It makes Rambo a victim rather than somebody who’s pissed off about what happened to him in Vietnam.
 Finally it changes the ending.
 But for all that, I love the movie.
 Ted Kotcheff’s direction, Jerry Goldsmith’s music, Andrew Laszlo’s photography, Sylvester Stallone’s acting, Richard Crenna, on and on.
 It’s a terrific movie that seems more realistic with each year because its action scenes don’t use computer effects.
 The realism of the stunts is amazing.

 You mentioned Stallone’s acting.
 It’s all in the eyes and the body language.
 Richard Crenna had a long career.
-He appeared with just about every film actor.
+He appeared with countless film actors.
 He told me that, in all his years, he worked with only two actors who truly knew how to play to a camera, reacting rather than acting, using their eyes, skillfully handling props.
 Those actors were Steve McQueen and Stallone.

 You talk about this sort of thing in detail in your audio commentary for the DVD of First Blood